 If you live in a household with low income or on benefits, you may be eligible to apply for Learner Support Fund.
 This can help with expenses such as childcare, equipment and enrichment (trips etc.)

 Bus passes are available to those who are meet the eligibility criteria.
 Student services will be able to help you.
-All young learners who are under the age of 18 on 1 September 2019 should apply for the 16 – 18 Centro Card which entitles them to child rate fares or bus passes.
+All young learners who are under the age of 18 on 1 September 2020 should apply for the 16 – 18 Centro Card which entitles them to child rate fares or bus

 Vulnerable Persons Bursary Scheme

 This scheme financially supports young learners who face the greatest barriers to learning.

 The defined vulnerable groups are students who are:

 - receiving Income Support, or Universal Credit because they are financially supporting themselves or financially supporting themselves and someone who is dependent on them and living with them such as a child or partner

 - receiving Disability Living Allowance or Personal Independence Payments in their own right as well as Employment and Support Allowance or Universal Credit in their own right

 If you are under 20 when you begin your studies and use registered childcare you may be able to get assistance with childcare costs from Care to Learn (Please note external funding is subject to change).
 Care to Learn can be contacted on 0800 121 8989.

 If you are over 20, are in receipt of benefits or on a low income, then you may be entitled to financial help with childcare fees.
 Student services will tell you more.